testcontainers/testcontainers-java/docs/modules/databases/jdbc.md

 `jdbc:tc:mysql:5.7.34:///databasename?TC_INITSCRIPT=somepath/init_mysql.sql`

 This is useful if you have a fixed script for setting up database schema, etc.
+Several scripts can be specified, separated by comma `,`.

 ### Using an init script from a file

 If the init script path is prefixed `file:`, it will be loaded from a file (relative to the working directory, which will usually be the project root).

 `jdbc:tc:mysql:5.7.34:///databasename?TC_INITSCRIPT=file:src/main/resources/init_mysql.sql`

+Several scripts can be specified, separated by comma `,`.

 ### Using an init function